 Chosen by: Tom, Archives Officer

 This is a fascinating deep dive into how satellite technology is revolutionising archaeology.
-Parcak takes readers on an adventure across the globe, showing how high-tech imagery and remote sensing are helping to reveal secrets that were hidden for thousands of years—from hidden pyramids in Egypt to Viking settlements in North America.
+Parcak takes readers on an adventure across the globe and shows us how remote sensing is revealing secrets that were hidden for thousands of years, from hidden pyramids in Egypt and Viking settlements in North America.

 Archaeology from space by Parcak